Canon 1D C versus Nikon D3400

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D3400 was launched at a markedly lower price (by 97 percent) than the 1DC, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 1D C features a full frame sensor and the Nikon D3400 an APS-C sensor.
 The sensor area in the D3400 is 58 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.